Igniting galaxy formation in the post-reionization universe: Results

 \subsection{Halo abundance}

 Figure~\ref{fig:mass_function} quantifies the abundance of halos of various types considered in this paper: all halos (violet), all failed halos (black), failed halos (gray), ignited halos (green) and recently-ignited halos (blue) for three representative redshifts, $z=0,3$ and $6$ (left-to-right panels) -- see Table~\ref{table:samples} for definitions.
 Recall that we do not consider subhalos here, and that our focus is on failed or ignited halos with a resolved gaseous component (we drop the `gaseous' adjective for the last three populations mentioned above).
 The top panels focus on the halo mass function, which, as expected, migrates towards lower $M_{\rm vir}$ values with increasing redshift for every population displayed.
-We also note that the normalization of the three gaseous populations increases with redshift.
+We also note that the normalization of the three gaseous populations increases with redshift { (although, for gaseous ignited halos, this stagnates between $z=3$ and $6$)}.
 This is particularly evident for the recently-ignited halos, which become extremely rare by $z=3$.
 In our simulation volume, we only find one such object at $z=2$ (described in Figure~\ref{fig:awake_vs_failed}) and none thereafter.

 The bottom panels present the halo fraction (HF), defined as the ratio of the halo mass function of a given population to the `all halos' mass function (i.e., the colored curves `divided' by the violet curves).
-The dashed, dot-dashed and dotted horizontal lines in the those panels indicate where the halo fraction is $50\%$, $10\%$ and $1\%$ respectively.
+The dashed, dot-dashed and dotted horizontal lines in these panels indicate where the halo fraction reaches $50\%$, $10\%$ and $1\%$ respectively.
 We constrain the displayed virial mass range relative to the top panels to emphasize the $M_{\rm vir}-$values covered by the ignited and recently ignited (gaseous) halo samples, plus their failed counterparts (the gray, green and blue curves).
 These three populations shift towards lower $M_{\rm vir}$ values at higher $z$.
 For both failed and ignited halos, their overall contribution to the entire halo population remains somewhat stable, with only a mild increase at earlier times.
 On the other hand, the fraction of recently-ignited halos is always below $1\%$, and diminishes dramatically with cosmic time -- down to a single object in our simulation volume at $z=2$ (see Figure~\ref{fig:awake_vs_failed}), and none thereafter.

 Many authors have recently employed this kind of halo-fraction analysis to pin down a virial mass threshold below which halos no longer form galaxies (see Section~\ref{subsec:threshold} for a detailed discussion).
 This raises the following question: is $M_{\rm vir}$ the dominant driver in determining whether or galaxy ignition is successful in a halo?
 Before attempting to answer this question, we inspect the mass evolution of our ignited halos and characterize the nature of their interstellar medium.